Would you feel comfortable laying down on a bed that someone else already tested during the coronavirus pandemic?

 The companies will still deliver their beds to you but they will only leave them in front of your door and will not bring them into your house.

-Since coronavirus can survive on packaging for a certain amount of time (we won’t even guess how long since that number seems to change on a daily basis but we’ve heard anywhere from a couple hours to a few days), there is some risk of contamination when you bring the box inside.
+Since some experts believe coronavirus can survive on packaging for a certain amount of time (we won’t even guess how long since that number seems to change on a daily basis but we’ve heard anywhere from a couple hours to a few days), there may be some risk of contamination when you bring the box inside.
 We think that the risk is low, however.
 You can mitigate that risk by leaving the package outside for a few hours, disinfecting the package, wearing gloves when bringing it inside, and all of the other ways that people stay safe when handling items that may have been touched by an infected person.

 Bottom line: Should you buy a mattress during the COVID-19 pandemic?